Frequently asked questions

 How do I obtain criminal record checks for our employees and new applicants?

-It is recommended that employers adopt a procedure whereby the application form should be completed by the applicant and sent direct to Disclosure Scotland.
+It is recommended that employers adopt a procedure whereby the application form should be completed by the applicant and sent direct to DBS.
 On return of the basic disclosure certificate (which will be sent to the applicant direct), the applicant should give the original certificate to the authorised signatory.
 The basic disclosure certificate must be presented to the ID Centre within 10 weeks of the date of issue.
-Disclosure Scotland operates an online service for applications which may be used by participating companies.
-Companies that need a number of applications to be made should consider registering with Disclosure Scotland.
+DBS operates an online service for applications which may be used by participating companies.
+Companies that need a number of applications to be made should consider registering with DBS.

 Arrangements can be made for presentation of the disclosure certificate direct to the ID Centre by the applicant if required.